-The Devon Association of Governance (DAG) is the association of school Governing Bodies, including Clerks, in the Devon Local Authority.
-It was formed in 1993 and is part of a nationwide network of Governing Bodies through membership of the National Governors’ Association.
+The Devon Association of Governance (DAG) is the association of school Governing Boards, including Clerks, in the Devon Local Authority.
+It was formed in 1993 and is part of a nationwide network of Governing Boards through membership of the National Governance Association.

-Part of a nationwide network of Governing Bodies
+Part of a nationwide network of Governing Boards

-Membership of DAG is automatic for all Governing Bodies of Local Authority maintained schools and acedemies.
-Individual governors and clerks are members by virtue of being members of a Governing Body which is itself a member.
+Membership of DAG is automatic for all Governing Boards of Local Authority maintained schools and academies.
+Individual governors and clerks are members by virtue of being members of a Governing Boards which is itself a member.

-DAG aims to help governing bodies to further the interests of the children in our schools by:
+DAG aims to help governing boards to further the interests of the children in our schools by: